Robustness via Referencing: Defending against Prompt Injection Attacks by Referencing the Executed Instruction: Experiments

-We evaluate the defense performance in the direct scenario using the AlpacaFarm dataset.
+\paragraph{Defense against Direct Prompt Injection Attacks.} We evaluate the defense performance in the direct scenario using the AlpacaFarm dataset.
 Table \ref{tab:defense_direct} presents the results.
 Compared to prompt-engineering-based baselines, our method outperforms all baselines, particularly in defending against the ``Fakecom'' and ``Combined'' attacks.
 Our method surpasses the baselines by at least 19.71\% across all attacks and models.
 Moreover, compared to the fine-tuning method, we observe that StruQ struggles with generalization, resulting in high ASR for unknown attacks such as ``Fakecom'' and ``Combined.''
-Our method outperforms StruQ, especially against ``Fakecom'' and ``Combined.'' attacks, achieving at least a 1.44\% improvement.
+Our method outperforms StruQ, especially against ``Fakecom'' and ``Combined'' attacks.